Best Server for Home Lab 2025: Rack, Tower & Refurbished Options Compared

 What makes Amazon Renewed servers a great option for your homelab?

-Amazon Renewed servers offer enterprise-grade hardware at a lower cost, without compromising on reliability.
-You get tested and inspected units with warranty protection, often with fast delivery and a smaller environmental footprint
+Amazon Renewed servers offer enterprise-grade hardware decently priced without compromising on reliability.
+You get tested and inspected units with warranty protection, often with fast delivery and a smaller environmental footprint.

 Table: Amazon Renewed Servers — What You Gain